 Who can be nominated?

-- have taught for a minimum of three years at UVic, currently hold a regular faculty position, and anticipate continuing in that position for the next academic year;
+- currently holding a regular faculty position and anticipate continuing in that position for the next academic year; and,

 Who can submit a nomination?

 Nominations may be submitted by a former UVic graduate student (not currently supervised by or enrolled in a graduate program with the nominee) or a UVic alum, faculty colleague or academic administrator, or by any combination of up to three co-nominators belonging to these groups, and ideally across groups.
 If the Department Chair is not a co-nominator, the Chair must review and sign to endorse the nomination.